derekdelcarpio/AccelerometerAnalysis/CodeBook.md

 run_analysis.R works to merge the different data into a consolidated tidy data set.

-* full - Merge the test and train data into a single data set, including Actity and Subject.
+* full - Merge the test and train data into a single data set, including Activity and Subject.

 * selectData - Filter "full" to only show mean and std variables.